 - Barker v.
 Brule, 2016 BCSC 41 (link) – Legal fees in relation to an appeal allowed at $20,000 plus disbursements.

 - Barker v.
 Daum, 2015 BCSC 1316 (link) – Bills for fees and disbursements of $107,815.75 were reduced to $70,250.
 The client was awarded costs.
-The client alleged that he had left $5000 cash for the lawyer under the water cooler in his office.
-After the lawyer denied this allegation, the client had his cell phone examined by a digital forensics expert, who produced a report showing previously deleted texts to and from himself and the lawyer.
-One of the previously deleted texts to the lawyer from the client read: “some cash under the water bottle in your office.”
-However, the Registrar declined to make a finding that the lawyer had taken the money and lied about it under oath.
+The client alleged that he had left $5,000 cash for the lawyer under the water cooler in his office.
+After the lawyer denied this allegation, the client had his cell phone examined by a digital forensics expert, who produced a report showing deleted texts between the client and the lawyer.
+One of the deleted texts to the lawyer from the client read: “some cash under the water bottle in your office.”
+However, the Registrar declined to make a factual finding that the lawyer had taken the money from under the water cooler and then lied about it under oath.
+Appeal from the registrar dismissed: 2015 BCSC 1958 (link).

 - Miller Thomson LLP v. van Driesum, 2013 BCSC 401 (link) – The client was ordered to pay the contested legal bills as presented except for modest reductions, plus 18% interest and costs.